 We're done.

-People are it's so funny.
+People are, it's so funny.

-People in the media, what are you going to ask the president?
+What are you going to ask the president?

-Well, first of all, I try to think of all right, so the person at home, what are they doing on Super Bowl Sunday?
+Well, first of all, I try to think of, all right, so the person at home, what are they doing on Super Bowl Sunday?

 What do I do on Super Bowl Sunday?